nyorain/vil/docs/own/done.md

+- [x] make ThreadContext alloc and CommandRecord alloc consistent Allow LinAllocator to take parent memory resource.
+	- [x] Also clean up CommandRecord alloc in general.
+Messy with all those overloads for CommandBuffer
+	- [x] Maybe we can reuse code?
+The allocators are fairly similar
+- [x] fix found bufparser leak
+	- [x] afterwards: use valgrind for tests in ci to see new leaks/issues?
 - [x] clean up ThreadContext (after inlining rework)
 	- [x] update to better ThreadContext version, where we don't use stdcpp alignment
 - [x] figure out tracy issues.
 On windows, it causes problems with a lot